ActiveStep® is an instrumented treadmill that uses rapid belt movements to induce slips, trips, and falls.

 Maintaining dynamic balance is a difficult task that requires extensive neuromuscular integration.
 In minimally challenging balance situations, movements at the ankle and hip can control the location of the center of mass in order to keep it over the base of support.
 Larger, more intense perturbations require a step strategy to relocate the base of support.
 Falls occur when these recovery strategies fail.

-ActiveStep is designed to challenge and train all types of balance strategies.
+ActiveStep is designed to research, challenge, and train all types of balance strategies.